Smid1/CS50-Problem-Sets/README.md

 Here is a algorithm to increase or decrease a WAV file`s volume, simple as that.

 ### Week 4 - Filter
 Now images!
-This basicly adds filters to BMP images using command line arguments.
+This basically adds filters to BMP images using command line arguments.

 ### Week 4 - Recover
 Lastly, using JPEG images.
 This algorithm recovers lost images that may be excluded, as removing files always leaves traces.